Vaccinating Health Workers (VHWs)

 Step 4: Complete workbook, pass your practical assessment

-You can continue to gain experience in the workplace, administer the new vaccines to children aged 5 to 10 years and prepare COVID-19 vaccines under direct 1:1 supervision.
-Once you’ve undertaken the practical assessment vaccinating two tamariki aged 5-11 years of age and completed the VHW Stage 2 Workbook you’re ready to update your authorisation.
+Gain experience in the workplace, administering vaccines to children aged 5 to 10 years and prepare COVID-19 and MMR vaccines under direct 1:1 supervision.
+Once you’ve passed the practical assessment vaccinating two tamariki aged 5-11 years of age and completed the VHW Stage 2 Workbook, you can update your authorisation.

 Step 5: Update your authorisation